How to Cull & Select Your Photos Quickly with Aftershoot

 Saving the Results

-Note: If you haven’t made any changes to AfterShoot’s selections, you don’t need to do this and you can directly export your results.
+Note: If you haven’t made any changes to Aftershoot’s selections, you don’t need to do this and you can directly export your results.

-After making changes to AfterShoot’s selections (if needed), you’ll notice that the “Export Photos” button in the GridView changes to the “Save Results” button.
-Simply click this button to save your changes and once the results are saved, this button will turn back to “Export Photos”
+Click this button to save your changes, and once the results are saved, this button will turn back to Export Photos.

 You can also press Cmd + S on macOS or Ctrl + S on Windows to save the results.

-To begin exporting the photos, head over to the Grid View and choose “Selected Photos” from the Quick Filters to export the selected photos into Lightroom or Capture One.
+To begin exporting the photos, head over to the Grid View and choose Selected Photos from the Quick Filters to export the selected photos into Lightroom or Capture One.

-Note: If you want to export all your photos instead, choose “All Photos” from the Quick Filters.
+Note: If you want to export all your photos instead, choose All Photos from the Quick Filters.

-Then click the “Export Photos” button in the bottom right, doing which should open up a dialog that lets you choose where you want to export your photos to.
+Then click the Export Photos button in the bottom right, which should open up a dialog that lets you choose where you want to export your photos to.

 Once you click on the app where you want your photos to be exported to, it will open up the chosen app and open the Import Screen with the selected photos chosen for you.

-After the import is completed, you should be able to see the star rating and color labels applied by AfterShoot reflected here as well.
+After the import is complete, you should be able to see the star rating and color labels applied by Aftershoot reflected here as well.

 If you would like to import the photos manually, you can head to your source folder and drag-drop that directly into Lightroom or Capture One.
-Doing so will have the same results as exporting “All Photos” from AfterShoot into Lr or CO.